hibalahrouf/ThreatLens/README.md

 ```
 This script runs ThreatLens on the 4 corpus APKs (Diva, InsecureBank, UnCrackable L1/L3) and calculates the alert reduction rate and scan duration reported in the paper.

-### Figures 1 and 2
-Architecture diagrams represent the system at commit `9c0c173`.
-To verify, run:
 ```bash
 git checkout 9c0c173
 docker compose -f infra/docker-compose.yml up --build -d